 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-Mistake #1 Not Cleaning Before Painting Wood
+Not Cleaning Before Painting Wood Furniture

-Before painting wood furniture you MUST clean and remove all the dirt, grime and other things that you may or may not see on the surface of your furniture.
-Skipping these steps could cause your finish to potentially fail… and I mean a big fat fail!
+Before painting wood furniture, you MUST clean and remove all the dirt, grime, and other things that you may or may not see on the surface of your furniture.
+Skipping these steps could cause your finish to fail… and I mean a big fat fail!
 That’s why I started using this product called White Lightning to clean my wood before adding paint.
 It comes in a crystal form and is dissolved in warm water to create a liquid cleaner.

 *If sanding is needed, sand your piece and wipe clean with a damp cloth.

 Skipping this step before painting wood furniture can potentially become a nightmare.
-To be totally honest, sometimes I take chances.
+Sometimes I take chances.
 Obviously!
 This was one of those chances I took.
 My worse nightmare came true.
-Wood tannins and stains crept through the paint and it didn’t happen for 2 weeks.
+Wood tannins and stains crept through the paint, and it didn’t happen for 2 weeks.
 The nightmare came when I got that phone call from my customer.
 Insert “OH CRAP!”
 It was like walking the hall of shame to the principal’s office when I was a kid.
-You totally knew I might get caught but I took the chance.
+You knew I might get caught, but I took the chance.
 DON’T DO IT!

-Until the next project…
+Until the next project… xo, Do